-Michał Bojanowski (principal investigator) – sociologist and assistant professor at Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw.
+Michał Bojanowski (principal investigator) – sociologist and assistant professor at Department of Quantitative Methods & Information Technology at the Kozminski University (previously at the Interdisciplinary Centre for Mathematical and Computational Modelling at the University of Warsaw).
 His main research interests are conflict and cooperation and their understanding using theories and methods of game theory and social network analysis.
 He published on modeling co-evolution of behavior and networks, measurement of segregation in social networks, and formation of inter-firm alliances in journals such as Social Networks or Journal of Mathematical Sociology.
 His other interests include mathematical sociology, social network analysis, data analysis, computational modeling, and statistical computing.

 Dominika Czerniawska – graduated from sociology and history of art at University of Warsaw.
 Since 2010 she have been working in ICM, University of Warsaw, where she has been engaged in several research projects concerning mainly research about transformation of Polish scholarly community as well as the impact of ICT on social and economic life.
 She is also a Ph.D. candidate at The Robert T. Zajonc Institute for Social Studies, University of Warsaw.
 Her doctorate thesis, supervised by Prof. Mirosława Marody focuses on changes in Polish scholarly community during the last 25 years and its relations with institutional systems like government agencies, market and industry.